javisanz15/geo-kc-app/README.md

 `npm install`

 This will install all the needed dependencies.
 It might take a few minutes if it is the first time.
+Once this process is finished, please check out that it has installed the Angular CLI by typing the following command:

+`ng --version`

+If that doesn't work, please add the Angular CLI globally.
+That might be necessary for some OS.

+`npm install @angular/cli@latest`

-Once this process is finished, you can start the app using the following command:
+Please retry the command explained before.
+If it is successful, you can start the app using the following command:

 `npm run start`